This post may contain affiliate links. Please read our disclosure for more info.

 This 20 minute yoga routine for beginners incorporates some of the most basic yoga poses to stretch, calm, and tone your entire body.

 No matter what your purpose for starting yoga is, I’m glad you have begun, and am happy to walk along the journey with you into showing you just how amazing yoga can be.

-- Seated Straight Legged Forward Fold– 15 seconds
+- Seated Straight Legged Forward Fold– 5 breaths

-This sequence is definitely a challenging beginner routine, and is perfect for building the foundations, toning, and improving flexibility.
+This sequence is perfect for building the foundations, toning, and improving flexibility.

 16 poses may seem like a lot to remember at first, which is why we created a free printable for you to download when you sign up for our Free Resource Library below!

 Want the FREE yoga for beginners PDF printout of this routine?

 It’s in our FREE Resource Library!
 If you don’t already have the password, sign up with your email below to get instant access to the FREE PDF + TONS MORE: